Borrowing Services : Borrowing and

 Overdue and fine are emailed to borrowers.
 These emails are for the convenience of the borrowers.
 Borrowers are responsible for returning library materials.

-Fines and charges are payable at the Bursar's Office.
-Fines and charges are not payable at the library.
+Fines and charges are billed through the Bursar's Office.
+NCCU libraries do not deal with fines and charges.
 A fine of 25 cents a day is applied to overdue books, with a maximum fine of $10.00 per book.
 The fine for a lost book is $100.00 per book plus a $25.00 replacement fee.

 [ Top ]